bsplku/ISL_RSA_DigitObject_Visual/README.md

 ## Sample data:
 Please download the sample data from this link:
 - [Sample_Data.zip](http://bspl.korea.ac.kr/Research_data/digitobject/Sample_data.zip)
-  - Here, we provide sample data due to the IRB.
+  - Here, we provide sample data.
 However, we plan to release the data in the future.

 The ‘Sample_Data.zip’ file includes:
 - vgg16_weights.txt